omelianlevkovych/leetcode/README.md

 Notes:
 ```
 numer(i) - where number is number of the question, and i is the amount of times I did it
 Two pointers is a great technique.
-Usually I find it useful when doing in-place manipulation on arrays/strings.
+Usually I find it useful when doing in-place manipulation on arrays/strings.\
+i - iterative
+r - recursive
 ```